 invokes the Differential Algebra (DA) package written in C++ and kindly provided by Lingyun Yang (lyyang@lbl.gov).
-Etienne Forest has written the wrapper to allow the use of both the legendary DA package written in Fortran by Martin Berz (default) and this new DA package of Lingyun Yang.
+Etienne Forest has written the wrapper to allow the use of both the legendary a flag to enable the printing of the check of symplecticity.
+It is recommended to leave this flag set to TRUE.

+DA package written in Fortran by Martin Berz (default) and this new DA package of Lingyun Yang.
 It is expected that this DA package will allow for the efficient calculation of a large number of DA parameters.